nasa/oceandata-notebooks/book/notebooks/oci/oci_project_and_format.md

   1. Mask for any quality issues or obscured pixels
   2. Set the coordinates to the latitudes and longitudes from the `navigation_data` group
   3. Assign the spatial dimensions as the columns (or the x coordinate, `pixels_per_line`) and rows (or the y coordinate, `number_of_lines`)
   4. Assign the source Coordinate Reference System (CRS).
-Since we are working with unprojected PACE lat/lons based on the WGS84 datum, we'll use EPSG 4326 as our source CRS.
+Since we are working with unprojected PACE OCI lat/lons based on the WGS84 datum, we'll use EPSG 4326 as our source CRS.
   5. Use `rio.reproject` to project our source dataset

 We can see in the plot above that the VI datasets come masked for water, but we should also mask out any cloudy pixels for a clean dataset as well.
 If we print out the `geophysical_data` group of either of our datasets, there will be a variable called `l2_flags` at the bottom of the list, in which the quality flag information is stored: